top of page

 • Or how long the entire estate administration takes

-In practice, probate isn’t one single step.
-It’s a process that starts with gathering information and usually ends many months later, once assets are collected, bills settled, and distributions made.
+In practice, probate isn’t just one step.
+It’s a process that starts with gathering information and usually ends many months later.
+This is when assets are collected, bills are settled, and distributions are made.

 Typical Probate Timeline (Start to Finish)